diegotrrs/myblog/content/post copy/better-code-with-better-english.md

 # 1. Conjugate Expect versus Expects.

-# 2. Know the difference between a noun and a verb.
+# 2. Know the difference between a noun and a verb, and adjective, preposition.
+preposition in functions names.

 # 3. Use the '.', write short sentences.